Stop Scrolling. Start Doing

 Wake up: It doesn’t exist.
 Every city is a trade-off.
-By trying to "maximize" your move, you’ve traded your actual adventure for an endless loop of research.
+By trying to maximize your move, you’ve traded your actual adventure for an endless loop of research.
 You aren't a nomad; you’re a librarian for a life you haven't started yet.
-You’re over-optimizing for a "perfect" future while your present evaporates.
+You’re over-optimizing for a perfect future while your present evaporates.

 The Two-Factor Killswitch: Pick two non-negotiables (e.g., "Mountains" and "Time Zone").
 If a city has them, it’s a candidate.
 Everything else is noise.